 - ☐ On the left side of the drive, the positioner carriage wiring harnesses are held in place by 2 P-clamps screwed to the drive frame.
 Take a photo the record the routing of these harnesses, and then remove the screws that hold these clamps down.
-Slip the harnesses from beneath the plastic frame that is part of the disk ejector. - You will need a support for the drive, so that you can lay it flat on your workbench without setting it on the positioner carriage assembly.
-A 2" block of wood works nicely. - ☐ Lay the drive flat on the bench (using the support from the previous step), with the left side up.
+Slip the harnesses from beneath the plastic frame that is part of the disk ejector. - ☐ Lay the drive flat on the bench (using a support), with the left side up.
 Make sure you don't set the drive on the positioner carriage. - ☐ Remove the two large cap screws (with a 5/32" Allen wrench) near the rear of the drive that hold the positioner assembly to the frame.
 Hold the voicecoil magnet (so that it does not drop) while you remove the flat headed screw (with a 3/32" Allen wrench) that holds the front of the positioner assembly to the frame, and then remove the positioner assembly from the drive.